Iterating Fun - Simon Newstead

 Not that many.

-With a couple of exceptions most of the industry remains focussed on its male core gamer demographic.
+With a of most of the industry remains focussed on its male core gamer demographic.

 There were bright spots though - 5 personal highlights: